An Ordinary Man by Paul Rusesabagina

 Love good books?
 Love competitions?
 Get in on the Battle of the Books this Spring!

-Registration begins February 13; you can find all the details here on the Battle of the Books tab.
-Grades 6, 7, and 8 are invited to compete!
+Registration is now open!
+You can find all the details on the Battle of the Books tab.
+Grades 6, 7, and 8 are invited to join in for a night of fun, trivia, costumes, and prizes.
+Turn in your registration forms soon - only the first 60 teams to register will be able to compete!

 We have a great mix of books this year - realistic, humorous, fantastical, scary, and more.
-Keep your eyes peeled for notices - Merry Beth and Jennie will be visiting schools in early February to answer questions about this program!
+Stop into your school or public library to pick up copies, and get ready to Battle!

 Looking for a good book, movie, or video game?
 Browse our recommended reads, compiled by members of the Teen Advisory Board!
 Click on one of the images below for a quick look at the related review, or access them all through the Book Review blog!